Mani Skaria, Ph.D.

-Weslaco, Texas is located at latitude 26 degrees north of the equator and 97 degrees west, means it is only 1,800 miles north of the equator.
+Weslaco, Texas is located at latitude 26 degrees north of the equator and 97 degrees west, so it is only 1,800 miles north of the equator.
 Citrus is a subtropical climate group, with grapefruit as a heat-loving member of the family.
 In general, citrus trees show little growth below 13oC (=55oF).

 Annual heat unit is a measure of heat plants need and for proper growth and fruit development.
 This measure is used well in vegetables, and fruit trees.
 Crops have upper and lower temperature thresholds, outside of which the physiological functions are not normal.

 The ideal temperature for grapefruit is above 60 degrees Fahrenheit.
 South Texas temperature can reach three-digit numbers some days.
-Grapefruit trees along the coastal areas maintain warm and stable temperature.
+Grapefruit trees along the coastal areas maintain a warm and stable temperature.
 In cooler areas, full sunlight and a south-facing planting help grapefruit tree stay warm.